gaskinwang/Plotting/README.md

 >   Run *Circle_first_rotate_supernova.m* which will call functions *Block.m*,
 >   *LinkAxes.m*, *shrink.m*, and *shrink2.m*, using data in one.xls as input
->   and outputting a Cartesian coordinate system surrounded by a ring-shaped
+>   and outputting a Cartesian coordinate system surrounded by a
 >   heatmap.